 Local account holder ends up facing the law alone, say cops

-MUMBAI: Cyber criminals using an intermediary local bank account are mostly successful at evading the law.
-In such cases, the cyber police manage to follow the money trail only up to the locals who let their accounts be used, and arrest them.
+manage to follow the money trail only up to the locals who let their

 A victim of cyber crime usually realises he or she has been cheated only a few weeks or months after the money is transferred, an officer from the cyber crime investigation cell of the Mumbai police said, requesting anonymity.